-The school is scheduled to move to its permanent location at Mapledurham Playings Fields (at the heart of the catchment area) during the academic year 2020/21.
+The school moved to its permanent location at Mapledurham Playing Fields (at the heart of the catchment area) during the summer of 2021.
 Following the original ethos of the Founding Trust Members, The Heights promotes sustainable travel to and from school and parents will be strongly encouraged to support the School's Travel Plan.